jiannystein/pickleballapp/README.md

 - PostgreSQL 12.x or later
 - npm package manager

-## PowerShell Scripts for Easy Setup
+## Convenience Scripts

-We provide PowerShell scripts for easy setup and management:
+We provide scripts for easy setup and management for both Windows and Ubuntu:

+### Windows (PowerShell)

 | Script | Description |
 |--------|-------------|